 Radioactive waste is now picked up directly from labs approved for radioactive material use.
 To request a pick-up, authorized users and lab contacts should visit the MyRad section of this website and complete the Waste Pickup Request form.
 The lab will then be contacted by a member of radiation safety and given a date and time for pick-up.

 Except in rare pre-approved cases that require strict documentation and enforcement, all radwastes must be collected in the lab and then disposed of through the Radiation Safety Office.
 If you would like more details on the decay-in-storage guidelines, please call Radiation Safety at 314-362-3476.

 Radwaste disposal and services costs are adjusted each year to reflect market changes.
-FY20 rates (effective 7/1/2019) for WUSTL affiliates and WUSTL customers can be found below.
+Current rates for WUSTL affiliates and WUSTL customers can be found below.

 Prior to using any sink for disposal of RAM – even if you’ve moved your lab and had drain disposal approval previously – you need to submit an Authorization Request For Low Level Radioactive Materials Drain Disposal.
 Once approved, you will receive the disposal guidance document, a sticker to place on the drain, and a log to document every disposal.